flowerornament/native-instruments-mac-uninstaller/README.md

 ## Back-story

-For years I've had various Native Instruments packages on my machines in various states of disrepair, unable to be either repaired or removed by the Native Access app.
-This is a script vibe-coded with Claude that, as far as I can tell, safely removes any app, instrument, or effect you want.
+For years I've had various broken Native Instruments packages on my machines unable to be repaired or removed by the Native Access app.

+As far as I can tell, this script safely removes any app, instrument, or effect you want.

 ## Good to know